-Climate risk is a cross-cutting risk that impacts on all the Society's five risk categories: strategic, credit, ethics, financial and operational.
-More information on how climate change could impact these strategic risks is provided in Table 2.
+Climate risk is cross-cutting and impacts on all of the Society's five risk categories: strategic, credit, ethics, financial and operational.
+More information on how climate change could impact these strategic risks is provided in Table 2 on page 22.

 The demonstration and understanding of climate change is woven into our purpose and it is essential we consider all climate-related risks, whether financial or not, as material to our business model and strategy.
-Table 2 also highlights the aspects of our 2030 strategy which are designed to respond to and mitigate these risks.
+Table 2 (on page 22) also highlights the aspects of our 2030 Strategy which are designed to respond to, and mitigate, these risks.